List of Crayola crayon colors: The 100,000,000,000th Crayon

 In 1996, Crayola celebrated the creation of their 100 billionth crayon by publishing a Crayon called Blue Ribbon.
 This crayon was only present in certain crayon 96-packs.

 Twistables

 24-pack Mini Twistables

 In 2004, Crayola released a set of 24 Mini Twistables crayons.
 They are nearly half the size of large twistable crayons.
 The colors' hexadecimal values are shown below.
 The colors are from the standard list of crayon colors.

 Fun Effects Mini Twistables

 In 2004, Crayola released a 24 pack of Fun Effects Mini Twistables crayons.
 It contains eight eXtreme colors, eight metallic colors, and eight rainbow colors.

 True to Life Crayons

 In 2007, Crayola released a set of eight True to Life Crayons.
 Each crayon is extra-long and contained within a plastic casing similar to that of Crayola Twistables crayons.
 In the table, the background approximates the primary color and the text is in the two supporting colors.
 The approximate RGB hex values for each are given as well.

 Confetti Crayon

-Released in 2020 this set of 24 crayons may appear white at first, but contain a confetti surprise when you lay it down on your paper!
-A crayon connoisseur describes them as "contain(g) tiny bubbles of color bursts in each crayon, basically 3 crayons in one."
-There very unique names are listed below.